Eva King Killam: Research

 Killam published more than 150 papers in refereed journals, many studying the activity of drugs on neural mechanisms in the areas such as the extrapyramidal motor system, the hippocampus, and the brainstem reticular formation.
 She made single neuron cell recordings to study the impact of substances on neuronal electrical firing rates.
 Behaviorally, she studied effects on sleep, wakefulness, and learning.
 Killam also studied pharmacological control of epilepsy, anticonvulsants and their effects on learning.

-The Killams spent a sabbatical in Marseilles, France in 1965 or 1966 with Robert Naquet, and discovered that baboons suffered from a type of epilepsy.
+The Killams spent a sabbatical in Marseille, France in 1965 or 1966 with Robert Naquet, and discovered that baboons suffered from a type of epilepsy.
 After returning to the United States, they set up their own lab, and used their animal model of epilepsy to develop a screening test for anticonvulsants.
 They were able to examine which drugs worked and where they worked in the brain.
 They also assessed the behavioral toxicity of potential anti-epileptic drugs and the likelihood that they would affect learning.
 The baboon research also demonstrated the genetic basis underlying epileptic events, which were inherited in baboons following a strictly Mendelian pattern.
 Keith credits Eva with doing the majority of the work on baboons and learning.

 Later in their careers, they developed an animal model in morphine-dependent Rhesus monkeys with implications for opiate dependence and HIV/AIDS research.
 They found that a virus similar to the one that causes HIV in humans replicated three times as often in morphine-dependent monkeys as compared to monkeys not exposed to morphine.
 Mutation rates of the virus were higher and the new mutations were AZT insensitive.